 Jones, Jr., FASG, Henry (Hank) Z.,(born 1940) is a retired RCA recording artist and film and TV actor, residing in San Diego, California.
 Though he authored numerous articles and books, the series that most impacted my research is his two volumes, “The Palatine Families of New York, 1710 Volume I & II” and his follow-up volume, “More Palatine Families,” then succeeded by the three-volume “Even More Palatine Families.”
 As we had occasion to interface in 2017 about this autobiography, Hank helped by giving some previewing and evaluation that was heart-warming to me.
 Hank is President & Fellow of the American Society of Genealogists, and is a Fellow of the New York Genealogical & Biographical Society.
 After my progressing to about 25% of this project, his note of wonderful encouragement on March 21, 2017 was as follows:

-On February 7, 2004, when Hank was the keynote speaker at a Dallas Genealogy Society Seminar at the library in Richardson, Texas, he and I met.
-We have communicated often over the years, and his genealogical and writing advice aided me greatly.
+On February 7, 2004, Hank was the keynote speaker at a Dallas Genealogy Society Seminar at the Civic Center in Richardson, Texas.
+He and I met there.
+We have been in contact often over the years, and his genealogical advice has aided me greatly.

 Jewell (Judy) Linn Shoup Shannon (Born December 25, 1941) provided numerous photographs and connections of stories about the years in the 1950s in Dallas.
 In those years, she frequently was a part of many of the activities in my life.
 She and her parents were members of our church and friends of my parents.
 She often was my date to social events in our high school days.